KamilaKisiel/TIL/JavaScript/FunctionalProgramming/functional-programming.md

 3) Functions with limited side effects - any changes, or mutations, to the state of the program outside the function are carefully controlled

 `Callbacks` are the functions that are slipped or passed into another function to decide the invocation of that function.
 You may have seen them passed to other methods, for example in `filter`, the callback function tells JavaScript the criteria for how to filter an array.

+Functions that can be assigned to a variable, passed into another function, or returned from another function just like any other normal value, are called `first class` functions.
+In JavaScript, all functions are `first class` functions.